realm/realm-android-user-store/README.md

 Realm is a mobile database that runs directly inside phones, tablets or wearables.

-This repository holds the library to allow __Sync__ client under Android [https://realm.io/docs/realm-object-server/](Realm Object Server) to encrypt the token saved in `SharedPreferences`, once the user is authenticated.
+This repository holds the library to allow _Sync_ client under Android [Realm Object Server](https://realm.io/docs/realm-object-server/) to encrypt the token saved in `SharedPreferences`, once the user is authenticated.
 The encryption uses the Android KeyStore available to generate and uses `RSA` and `AES` keys for encryption operations.